You don't need to be a member of CalConnect to implement a standard. You need to be a member of CalConnect to influence a standard.

 - Promote design and implementation of open calendaring and scheduling standards

 - Develop calendaring and scheduling specifications and publish them or submit them to other standards bodies

 - Organize and conduct Technical Committees, CalConnect Conferences, and other CalConnect activities in pursuit of its goals

 The Calendaring and Scheduling Consortium was incorporated in the State of California as a California Nonprofit Mutual Benefit Corporation at the beginning of 2004, and is recognized as a 501(C)6 tax-exempt mutual benefit association by the Federal government.

-Under the auspices of the IETF (Internet Engineering Task Force) significant work has been done on Calendaring and Scheduling standards in recent years.
-The Calendaring and Scheduling Consortium will build upon this work extending existing specifications and developing new ones, conducting interoperability testing, and by promoting the widespread adoption and implementation of these and future Calendaring and Scheduling standards and the general acceptance and use of interoperable Calendaring and Scheduling among the internet-using community.
+Under the auspices of the IETF (Internet Engineering Task Force) significant work was done on Calendaring and Scheduling standards in the 1990s and early 2000s. in recent years.
+The Calendaring and Scheduling Consortium built upon this work, extending existing specifications and developing new ones, conducting interoperability testing, and by promoting the widespread adoption and implementation of these and future Calendaring and Scheduling standards and the general acceptance and use of interoperable Calendaring and Scheduling among the internet-using community.

 Membership in CalConnecct is open to any organization interested in furthering the goals of the Consortium upon submission and acceptance of a membership application and payment of the appropriate dues.
 The Consortium invites members from

 - Producers and vendors of Calendaring and Scheduling applications, products and services

 - Open source organizations interested in Calendaring and Scheduling implementations